Olaxan/dual-deserts/report.md

 However, since the data is very small when compared to HD textures and meshes, the number of operations can be fairly large.

 ## RESULTS
+The final result is able to produce terrain that, while not boundless, is large enough to stretch into the horizon.
+The player can dig and place terrain freely, as well as on chunk boundaries, with an (adjustable) limit of 1024 operations per chunk.
+The LOD system is able to accomodate several objects of importance, such that you can "pin" terrain at a certain LOD level.
+This allows for pre-placed structures to be kept in high LOD at all times, ensuring they are visible in the distance.
+Their radius can be adjusted per-item.
+At lower LOD levels, chunks are made to overlap slightly, ensuring there are no visible cracks.
+However, there are occasional cracks visible between chunks of high LOD level.
+Terrain with low LOD level can occasionally suffer from artefacts, such as "spikes" appearing.

 ## DISCUSSION
 Overall, I'm quite happy with the result, and I mostly achieved what I set out to achieve.